 William Niles was a broker and real estate investor.
 He and his brother, Thomas Niles, had owned a large livery stable at 33 School Street, which they replaced by the 1860s with a commercial and residential building, the Niles Block.

 William Niles died in May of 1876.
 Mary Ann Niles continued to live at 110 Beacon and in Arlington with their unmarried daughters: Emily Hale Niles, Anna Hale Niles, and Sarah Fowle Niles.

 In the early 1880s, Mrs. Niles and her daughters were joined at 110 Beacon by Thomas Niles, Jr., the son of William Niles’s brother, Thomas.
 A bachelor, he previously had lived at the Niles Block at 33 School.
-He was a publisher with Roberts Brothers, and is credited with suggesting to Louisa May Alcott that she “write a girls’ book” for his firm, the resulting work being Little Women.
+He was a publisher in partnership with Lewis A. Roberts in the firm of Roberts Brothers (Thomas Niles, Jr., was the half-brother of Lewis Roberts’s first wife, Alice (Niles) Roberts) and is credited with suggesting to Louisa May Alcott that she “write a girls’ book” for his firm, the resulting work being Little Women.